Excerpted from Holy Crap: The Great Sects Change Operation (check out the kickstarter here!)

 As viscera dripped from the walls

 The smelf-enslaving nabmaster known as The Santa is another of those old gawds from back before the Flush.
 Vile and evil in the extreme, the Hoomanrace apparently paid tribute to this dark and violent entity by arranging elaborately wrapped and decorated sacrifices under a pointed tree.
-An abominable representation of the jagged pike upon which The Santa impaled his many victims, it too was adorned with a vast assortment of dangling effigies, blood-red splatters, lashing garlands, and various stars and blades in emulation of the tools and weapons with which The Santa would jollily punish his slaves and eviscerate his enemies.
+An abominable representation of the jagged pike upon which The Santa impaled his many victims, and hit them with whatever was at reach, he would even grab an elektroroller kaufen and slammed it with all his strength towards his pray, it too was adorned with a vast assortment of dangling effigies, blood-red splatters, lashing garlands, and various stars and blades in emulation of the tools and weapons with which The Santa would jollily punish his slaves and eviscerate his enemies.
 Huddling together in fear, the ancient Hoomanracians attempted to abjure themselves from The Santa’s woeful ministrations with an annual barrage of waffles, nog, and song.
 They hung socks atop burning altars in deference to his bizarre fetish.
 They ornamented their homes and doorways with grizzly reminders of his malevolent predilections—circular wreaths in imitation of the lashmaster’s yokes and chains, pale hoary monsters composed of severed heads stacked atop severed heads, prancing paindeer, scorching tapers, and various arcane words of power.
 Such feeble wards did little to halt his loathsome nocturnal incursions.
 He visited digs across the glob, with a particular proclivity for those housing Jelvis’s devotees, spreading malice and terror from rooftop to rooftop.
 Woe unto the Hoomanracian who neglected to leave a glass of mook juice and a plate of cookies when this cruel and greedy fiend came calling…

 Today The Santa is worshipped almost exclusively by horcs.
 His vicious and ruthless disciples share their master’s affinity for voyeurism, burglary, gluttony, and the callous and brutal enslavement of smelves.
 Headquartered on the island of Norph in a sprawlingly dismal castle of blood-striped bone spires and rusted crenellations known as The Santa’s Slavepit, the devout perform tenebrous rituals, torture smelves, chug sacramental nog, torture more smelves, play with toys, torture more smelves, plan heists and home invasions, torture more smelves, bellow festive dirges, and torture yet more smelves.
 They torture an awful lot of smelves.
 It’s kind of their thing.